8agus/codecademy-designing_database_project/README.md

-# Designing a Database From Scratchbase_project
+# Designing a Database From Scratch

 ## Project Instructions